-The invention of a machining center can be derived from the NC lathe, which is the product on the basis of a conventional milling machine.
-A milling machine is a machine that removes materials by advancing spinning tools through the surfaces of the workpieces.
-While with the fixed tool position and limited tool choices, the results this machine makes would be limited as well.
+The invention of the machining center can be derived from the NC lathe, which is a machine based on a conventional milling machine.
+An NC lathe removes materials by advancing spinning tools through the surfaces of the workpieces, which ais called turning.
+While with the fixed tool position and limited tool choices, the metal removal operations this machine makescan perform are rather limited as well.

 Besides, with the assistance of the power turret as well as the stable clamping force of the worktable, the use of cutting tools on this machine can be even more effective.
 The power turret provides the space for tool storage and the automation of tool replacement.
 By setting up the tools necessary for the machining works beforehand, it helps smooth the process of the operation.
-As a result, the cycle time can thus be shortened, and more complicated profiles can be achieved.
+As a result, the cycle time can be shortened, and more complicated profiles can be achieved.
 Furthermore, the computer numerical control system ensures the most precise and standardized control regarding the multiple tasks without possible failures.

 IMTS Exhibition includes manufacturers from around the world.
 Send us a message with your requirements and our IMTS Experts will happily help you with your questions.